frebliklo/dndcs-server/README.md

 ### 1.1 Download Mongo

 _The following steps are for macOS_
 Download MongoDB in their [download section here](https://www.mongodb.com/download-center).

 Once downloaded extract the content of the tgz download.
 I suggest moving the content to your users folder or some other more permanent directory than Downloads and renaming the directory to `mongodb`.

-Next to your `mongodb` directory create a new directory called `mongo-data` which will contain the data for your local databases.
+Next to your `mongodb` directory create a new directory called `mongodb-data` which will contain the data for your local databases.

 ### 1.2 Run mongo